thescalaguy/blog/source/_posts/Factoring-Quadratics.md

 We can now write our factors as $(49 x - 22)(x - 6)$.
 This gives us $x = 6$ or $x = \frac {22} {49}$.

 That's it.
-That's how we can factor quadratics by creating combinations of their factors.
+That's how we can factor quadratics by creating combinations of the factors of their coefficients.